HarshNVyas/ML-Projects/SDN-traffic-classification/README.md

-# SDN-traffic-classification
+# Software Defined Network Traffic Classification
-Software Defined Network traffic classification is classification of SDN dataset with various machine learning and deep learning algorithms.
-They are listed in the notebooks file.

-Dataset used is build by python code and ryu controller.
-Topologies are created in Mininet.
+This project focuses on the classification of Software Defined Network (SDN) traffic using various machine learning and deep learning algorithms.
+The dataset used for classification is generated using Python code and a Ryu controller, with network topologies created in Mininet.

+## Methodologies

+The classification is performed using the following algorithms:

+- Logistic Regression
+- Support Vector Machine
+- Random Forest Classifier
+- K Nearest Neighbors

+The implementation details and results for each algorithm are provided in the accompanying Jupyter Notebooks.

+## Results

-Below is a sneak peak of the results obtained:
+Here's a summary of the results obtained:

 ![sdn](https://github.com/Samarth-Sharma-G/SDN-traffic-classification/assets/107587243/50c370d3-5a66-4895-b434-3f0859d8c34a)